 It can be beneficial to seek this information as soon as possible, to give you enough time to build a robust case as there are restrictions for submitting claims imposed by the Illinois statute of limitations.
 If you let the statute expire before filing a lawsuit, you will likely be unable to prosecute your claim.

 Currently, Illinois law generally grants you two years from the date of your accident to file a lawsuit.
-There are exceptions to this rule, so if you have questions or concerns about how to proceed with your claim, speak to The Kryder Law Group, LLC, to find out more at (312) 223-1700.
+There are exceptions to this rule, so if you have questions or concerns about how to proceed with your claim, speak with a Springfield distracted driver car collision attorney to find out more.

 Learn How a Distracted Driving Attorney Can Help You Today

-Our accident lawyers are here to fight for the compensation you deserve and will support you through this challenging time as quickly as possible.
+Our distracted driving collision lawyers in Springfield are here to fight for the compensation you deserve and will support you through this challenging time as quickly as possible.
 If you or a loved one sustained severe injuries caused by a distracted driver, we could help you recover compensation in lieu of:

 We offer our services on a contingency fee basis, meaning you do not have to pay any costs until we achieve a verdict or settlement on your behalf.
 Let us put our experience, knowledge, and resources to work for you.
-Call The Kryder Law Group, LLC for a free case evaluation with us at (312) 223-1700.
+Call The Kryder Law Group, LLC for a free case evaluation with a committed Springfield distracted driving lawyer.
 We are here happy to answer your legal questions and can offer advice about getting your claim started today.